wso2-extensions/esb-connector-basecamp/docs/project.md

 ```

 **Properties**
-* status[optional]: when set to archived or trashed, will return archived or trashed projects visible to the current user.
+* status: Optional - If you want to retrieve archived or trashed projects that are visible to the current user, you need to set the status to either archived or trashed.

 **Sample request**